aws-samples/serverless-observability-workshop/workshop/content/050_logging/logging-producers/_index.en.md

 +++
-title = "Logging - Producers and Instrumentation" chapter = true weight = 50
+title = "Producers and Instrumentation" chapter = true weight = 50
 +++

-# Logging - Producers and Instrumentation
+# Producers and Instrumentation

 In this module we are going to understand and implement distributed and structured logging throughout our application.